John Lescroart: Awards and honors

 Lescroart's first novel, Sunburn (1981), won the San Francisco Foundation's Joseph Henry Jackson Award for best as yet unpublished novel by a California author, beating Anne Rice's Interview With the Vampire.
 Dead Irish (1989) and The 13th Juror (1994) were nominees for the Shamus and Anthony Awards for Best Mystery Novel, respectively; additionally The 13th Juror is included in the International Thriller Writers publication "100 Must-Read Thrillers Of All Time."
 Hard Evidence (1993) is named in The Complete Idiot's Guide to the Ultimate Reading List.
 His novel Guilt (1997) was a Reader's Digest Select Edition choice.
 The Mercy Rule (1998), Nothing But the Truth (2000), and The Suspect (2007) have been major market Book Club selections.
 The Suspect was also the 2007 One Book Sacramento choice of the Sacramento Library Foundation, and was chosen by the American Author's Association as its 2007 Book of the Year.
 Damage (2011) made Entertainment Weekly's "Must List."

 In 2007, Lescroart was awarded the American Author Medal for The Suspect.
 In 2008, he was part of the California Library Laureates, in association with the California State Assembly.
 He has twice been the spotlighted guest at the International Thriller Writer's Thrillerfest, and in 2012, he was the guest of honor at Left Coast Crime.

 In 1998, he appeared in The Best American Mystery Stories, edited by Sue Grafton, for "The Adventure of the Giant Rat of Sumatra".

 Libraries Unlimited has included Lescroart in its publication The 100 Most Popular Thriller and Suspense Authors.

-Eighteen of John Lescroart's novels have been The New York Times Best Seller list.
+Eighteen of John Lescroart's novels have been on The New York Times Best Seller list.